 Jacqueline Valencia (she) is a poet and film/literary critic.
 She has written for the Rusty Toque, Lemon Hound, Next Projection, subTerrain, and the Barnstormer, among others.
 Her chapbook Maybe was selected for the 2012 Arte Factum exhibit by Poetry Is Dead magazine.
 She lives in Toronto.

-Rinaldo Walcott is an associate professor at OISE, University of Toronto.
+Rinaldo Walcott (he) is an associate professor at OISE, University of Toronto.
 His research and teaching is in the area of Black diaspora cultural studies with an emphasis on queer sexualities, masculinity, and cultural politics.
 He is the author of Black Like Who?
-(1997); he edited Rude: Contemporary Black Canadian Cultural Criticism (2000); and co-editor Counselling Across and Beyond Cultures (2010).
+(1997), editor of Rude: Contemporary Black Canadian Cultural Criticism (2000), and co-editor of Counselling Across and Beyond Cultures (2010).